 - Bake about 45-55 minutes, or until cake has risen and is slightly cracked, and a toothpick comes out clean.

 - Let cool in pan 10 minutes, then run a knife around the edges to loosen and remove from pan.
-Transfer to a rack to cool completely.
+Transfer to a rack to cool completely before cutting for best texture results.
+(I like to bake mine the night before and enjoy it in the following morning!)

 Adapted from: Always Order Dessert